Long Island Federal Criminal Defense Attorney

 Nick delivers.
 No matter what your situation is, Nick will not stop thinking about a solution in your case.
 For example, Nick recently represented a Long Island physician facing a federal life-in-prison sentence.
 Case outcome?
 No charges!
 Or, take this example: Nick represented a New York individual in a complex federal grand jury investigation.
 Nick’s client was a declared target by the FBI and the Department of Justice for kickbacks and violations of the Controlled Substances Act.
 Case outcome?
 No charges!

 Nick’s results are no magic.
 Nick is a hard worker, who does not delegate your case.
 No junior lawyer, no secretary, no paralegal will touch your case.
 Ever!
-When you hire Nick, you get Nick and a team of exceptional lawyers.
+When you hire Nick, you get Nick and a team of exceptional Long Island federal criminal defense lawyers.

-Call Nick today at 888-680-1745 (this is Nick’s personal cell phone) and put an end to your nightmares!
+Call Nick today at 888-680-1745 and put an end to your nightmares!
 Get reliable advice.
 Today.
 Don’t give the government more time; strike back with a strategy that makes sense and has worked in so many past cases!

 How to Avoid the Harsh Penalties in East New York Federal Criminal Cases: 888-680-1745